gSchool/ada-1-intro-to-ruby/03-language-features/exception-handling.md

 ## Don't Raise an Exception When

-- A search yields no results
-  - No order with that ID
-- The user quits via a normal method
+- The method is called with an empty array
-  - Types `quit` at the prompt
+  - return `nil` for `highest_scoring_word` when given an empty list
+- Two words are tied for the highest scoring word

 ### !end-callout